genielabs/homegenie-packages/packages/README.md

 ## Contributing

-If you created some useful programs/widgets/interfaces and you would like to share it, read about how to
+If you created some useful programs/widgets/interfaces that you would like to share, read about how to
 <a href="https://github.com/genielabs/homegenie-packages" target="_blank">contribute to this repository</a>.